Neathan/grassrenderer/README.md

 The code is tested on Windows and Linux using the MSVC/gcc compiler and OpenGL 4.6.
 The code is written with C++17 in mind but is likely not required.

 For linux the GLSL compiler it not included ([glslc](https://github.com/google/shaderc), ~600 MB file).
-Instead the compiled is assumed to already be installed or placed in the `bin` directory.
+Instead the executable is assumed to already be installed or placed in the `bin` directory.